Written by Santiago MontaldoUpdated on June 3, 2026

 3. Zendesk (Support Platform)

 Zendesk is a leading customer service platform known for ticketing and automation.
-The OnPipeline Zendesk integration connects support data to sales workflows—so reps can see open tickets and customer issues directly in their pipeline.
+The OnPipeline Zendesk integration connects support data to sales workflows—so reps know about open tickets before they pick up the phone.

 Benefits:

-• Help sales reps spot at-risk deals based on support history
+• Spot at-risk deals based on support history before outreach

 • Align sales and support with shared customer context